nuuuwan/paperless_lk/README.md

 ## Current Status

 > [!CAUTION]
-> As of now, the project is in the early stages of development.
+> As of now, the project is in the *early stages of development*.
 We are actively working on bringing these features to life, and your contributions and feedback are highly welcome!

 ## How to Contribute